Abzollo/PE/README.md

 # PE
-Solutions to some mathematical problems from a website on the Internet
+Solutions to some mathematical problems from a website on the Internet.